-Please note:

-This is a non-binding guidance note.
-The adoption of any recommendations contained herein is entirely voluntary.
-This note does not (a) create any legal obligations for REDD+ participating countries or for implementing partners, or (b) create any legal rights or legal basis for any third parties to bring claims against a REDD+ participating country or an implementing partner.
+Please note: This is a non-binding guidance note.
+It does not create any legal obligations for REDD+ participating countries or for Implementing Partners.
 It is a living document: input and comments from users are welcome.
 Subsequent versions will be released publicly, with changes noted.